paulknewton/twitter-ml/annotated-examples/line word count.md

 +-------------+
 ```

-We can also use this to extract the actual rows that match this word count.
+We can use this to extract the actual rows that match this word count.
 This uses the filter method to find matching records.